alttch/secureshare/README.md

 ```

 ID is used to locate file in the storage database.
 The database stores files
-encrypted (AES256), so the server can't decrypt a requested file without the
+encrypted, so the server can't decrypt a requested file without the complete
-complete generated URL.
+generated URL.

 If the URL is lost, file decryption becomes impossible.